nguyenkvvn/Superstar-STR15/README.md

     Grip - Internal Revision v12

 ## Description
 The Groupie STR-15 is an AR-15 lower receiver designed exclusively for buffer-less upper receiver actions, and uses any Mossberg 500-series compatible stock/pistol-grip attachment.
+It is based off the Disruptive Solutions AR-15 lower (untested) and includes revisions for fitment and ease of installation.

 ## WARNING!
 Do *NOT* under any circumstance use this design with ANY upper receiver that requires a buffer tube.
 Catastrophic, and FATAL, damage *WILL* occur.
 The designer, and any affiliated or non-affiliated groups, cannot be held responsible or liable for any injuries or damages that occur with your use of this model.